-Spirit of Truth, School Edition > Grade 6 > Unit 3
+Spirit of Truth, Classic Edition > Grade 6 > Unit 3

 God made Adam and Eve in His image and likeness to live out the roles of priest, prophet, king, son or daughter of God, and spouse.